 When it came to taking an overnight ferry from Italy to Croatia, I was predictably disappointed in the information the interwebs had to offer.
 I spent hours and hours searching the internet to try to figure out what to expect.
 Did we need to book a cabin or can you sleep in common areas?
 Is it acceptable to bring food onboard with you?
 Are sharp items forbidden from baggage?
 Is there a limited liquids rule?
 How early do we need to arrive?
 Where do we go to check in?
 Can you buy food onboard the ferry during the 11-hour trip?

 Taking the Jadrolinija Ferry from Ancona to Split was every bit the adventure we hoped it’d be.
 There was an all-men’s Croatian choir.
-There were surly Italian and Croatian truck drivers (first and foremost, it is a car ferry), there was a run-down interior that made me feel like we had teleported to Atlantic City circa 1980.
+There were surly Italian and Croatian truck drivers (first and foremost, it is a car ferry, not a cruise), there was a slightly run-down interior that made me feel like we had teleported to Atlantic City circa 1980.
 Since we were armed with sleeping pills, booked an actual cabin, and brought a bunch of snacks onboard, it was definitely not the nightmare ferry crossing I had feared.
-In fact, it was pretty fun and I’d do it again.
+In fact, it was pretty fun and I’d definitely do it again.

 To try to help other travelers, and to show our blog readers what shenanigans we got into during the ferry crossing, we put together answers to some of the questions we had before taking the Jadrolinija Ferry from Ancona, Italy to Split, Croatia.